 - If you experience the "floating grass bug", other than placed plant objects (I might have missed some while editing landscape), look for a fix here.

 - If you have any problems, first thing you might want to try is to move this mod as last in the load order (bottom of the list).
 And make sure you have the LATEST version of Skyrim installed.
 The scripts are mostly unique to this mod, not overwriting anything.
-And for most people they work flawlessly (tested by thousands of people using my Riverside Lodge).

 - The problems with racks is usually mutual to all racks in Skyrim.
 Some weapons have such a bad bounding/activator boxes that they work like shit with racks.
 I use the racks only for swords and staffs, which seem to work just fine.